Ugly Twins: Combined HHS + DKA (a Feline Case Study)

 1. pH = 7.093 – acidemia

-2. Low pCO2 and low HCO3 are consistent with a primary metabolic acidosis
+2. Low pCO2 and low HCO3 are consistent with a primary metabolic acidosis (since low pCO2 [hypocapnia] cannot cause acidemia)

-3. Calculation of compensation for primary metabolic acidosis:
+3. Calculation of compensation for primary metabolic acidosis: unable to perform in a feline patient

-4. Calculation of anion gap = (Na + K) – (HCO3 + Cl) = 41.3 (significantly elevated)
+4. Calculation of anion gap = (Na + K) – (HCO3 + Cl) = 41 (significantly elevated, reference interval in cats = 13-27)

 Semi-quantitative Approach

-1. A free water effect (Na+) = 0.22 x (Na measured – Na mid-normal) = 0.22 x (159 – 149.5) = +2
+1. A free water effect (Na+) = 0.22 x (Na [measured] – Na [mid-normal]) = 0.22 x (159 – 149.5) = +2

 • Hyponatremia -> dilutional acidosis (-)